j0hnd/unistop-microservices/hasher/readme.md

 # Hasher
-Is an application that will manage which apps are authorized to endpoints of the given system.
+Is an application that will manage apps who are authorized to use endpoints of the given system.
 This will generate tokens and toggle services which are active.

 ### Usage